Vladimir Uyba

-Vladimir Viktorovich Uyba (Владимир Викторович Уйба), born in 1958, is a Russian statesman, scientist, and doctor, who has served as the 5th Head of the Komi Republic from 2020 to 2024.
+Vladimir Viktorovich Uyba (Владимир Викторович Уйба; born Valentin Viktorovich Uyba, 4 October 1958) is a Russian politician, scientist, and doctor who was the 5th Head of the Komi Republic from 2020 to 2024.
 Before being appointed to that position, he was deputy health minister and head of the Federal Biomedical Agency.

 He has the federal state civilian service rank of 1st class Active State Councillor of the Russian Federation.
 He is a doctor of medical sciences, a professor, and was awarded an honorary titles of the Honored Doctor of the Russian Federation, Honored Scientist of the Russian Federation, Honored Doctor of the Chechen Republic, Honored Doctor of the Republic of Ingushetia, and Honored Doctor of the Republic of South Ossetia.
 He is of Estonian descent through his father.

 Biography

-Uyba was born on October 4, 1958 (at birth he was named Valentin, but he changed his name to Vladimir between 2010 and 2019).
-He was born in Omsk, in a family of engineers.
+Valentin Uyba was born on 4 October 1958 in Omsk, into a family of engineers.
+He changed his first name to Vladimir during the 2010s.
 In an interview, Uiba said that his father had Estonian roots, hence his surname has only one declension and should be pronounced as "Uibo".